-Your bio says Daughters of Reykjavik is made up of 16 femcees.
-Some articles say you are 17, other 19.
+Your bio says your band is made up of 16 rappers, but some articles say you are 17, and other 19.
 How many are you for real?

 16 plus a DJ who plays with us on gigs!